math-pixel/Masarus-Adventure/readme.md

 ## Description

 Masaru's adventure is a 2d adventure game in top down view.
-This project is a school project whose rendering will be the version x.x.x Above this version the updates and features of the game will be a simple entertainment to end up with a more advanced game.
+This project is a school project whose rendering will be the version [1.1.0](https://github.com/math-pixel/Masarus-Adventure/releases/tag/v.1.1.0)
+Above this version the updates and features of the game will be a simple entertainment to end up with a more advanced game.

 The graphics of this game have been entirely made by :